TonyXuQAQ/TonyXuQAQ.github.io/_projects/CenterLineDet.md

 Accepted by ICRA 2023.

 ## Abstract
-With the rapid development of autonomous vehicles, there witnesses a booming demand for high-definition maps (HD maps) that provide reliable and robust prior information of static surroundings in autonomous driving scenarios.
-As one of the main high-level elements in the HD map, the road lane centerline is critical for downstream tasks, such as prediction and planning.
-Manually annotating lane centerline HD maps by human annotators is labor-intensive, expensive and inefficient, severely restricting the wide application and fast deployment of autonomous driving systems.
-Previous works seldom explore the centerline HD map mapping problem due to the complicated topology and severe overlapping issues of road centerlines.
-In this paper, we propose a novel method named CenterLineDet to create the lane centerline HD map automatically.
-CenterLineDet is trained by imitation learning and can effectively detect the graph of lane centerlines by iterations with vehicle-mounted sensors.
-Due to the application of the DETR-like transformer network, CenterLineDet can handle complicated graph topology, such as lane intersections.
-The proposed approach is evaluated on a large publicly available dataset Nuscenes, and the superiority of CenterLineDet is well demonstrated by the comparison results.
+With the fast development of autonomous driving technologies, there is an increasing demand for high-definition (HD) maps, which provide reliable and robust prior information about the static part of the traffic environments.
+As one of the important elements in HD maps, road lane centerline is critical for downstream tasks, such as prediction and planning.
+Manually annotating centerlines for road lanes in HD maps is labor-intensive, expensive and inefficient, severely restricting the wide applications of autonomous driving systems.
+Previous work seldom explores the lane centerline detection problem due to the complicated topology and severe overlapping issues of lane centerlines.
+In this paper, we propose a novel method named CenterLineDet to detect lane centerlines for automatic HD map generation.
+Our CenterLineDet is trained by imitation learning and can effectively detect the graph of centerlines with vehicle-mounted sensors (i.e., six cameras and one LiDAR) through iterations.
+Due to the use of the DETR-like transformer network, CenterLineDet can handle complicated graph topology, such as lane intersections.
+The proposed approach is evaluated on the large-scale public dataset NuScenes.
+The superiority of our CenterLineDet is demonstrated by the comparative results.

 ## Paper
 [pdf](../../assets/pdf/2023_ICRA_CenterLineDet.pdf)